Bodacious/CursedCode/README.md

 3. Create a Pull Request (PR) to propose your submission.

 ## Rules of Submission
-- You must have permission to share the code publicly.
+1. You must have permission to share the code publicly, and consent to your code being used and refactored in various media.
-- The code must be written in Ruby.
+2. The code must be written in Ruby.
-- Limit your example to a maximum of 5 files and 500 lines of code.
+3. Limit your example to a maximum of 5 files and 500 lines of code.
-- The code must include tests that can be easily run.
+4. The code must include tests that can be easily run (preferably with `rake`)
-- Ensure the code includes a `Gemfile` for dependency management.
+5. Ensure the code includes a `Gemfile` for dependency management.

 ## Voting for Content You Would Like to See
 Browse the pull requests and vote for the suggestions you'd like to see refactored by giving them a 👍 thumbs-up emoji.